zstyblik/grafana.org/source/blog/temp/clock-plugin-p2.md

 - set the font size
 - set date/time formats

-Then after that we'll add some more features, time zones and countdowns would be useful additions.
+Then after that we'll add some more features.
+Support for time zones and a countdown would be useful additions.

 ## Defaults